17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 Cancun airport to Cozumel

 Getting to Cozumel is very easy.
-From Playa del Carmen there are ferries to the island every 30 minutes with 3 different companies, from early morning to late at night.
-In this post, I explain more in detail how to get to Cozumel from anywhere in the Riviera Maya and Cancun
+From Playa del Carmen, there are ferries to the island every 30 minutes with 3 different companies, from early morning to late at night.
+In this post, I explain in more detail how to get to Cozumel from anywhere in the Riviera Maya and Cancun

 You can also fly to Cozumel International Airport from different cities in Mexico and the USA.